 Fluid Recovery Services (FRS) is a program managed by the Safety-Kleen Service Centers.
-Under this program, used products similar to the fresh products provided by Safety-Kleen are collected by the service center and processed by the recycle centers.
+Under this program, used products (FRS) similar to the fresh products provided by Safety-Kleen are collected by the service center and processed by the recycle centers.
 The FRS wastes will be managed as transfer wastes.
 The manifest will not be terminated at the service center.
 These products may or may not have originally been obtained from Safety-Kleen by the industrial customer.
 Examples of the types of waste that may be received from FRS customers include:

-- Spent hydrocarbon distillates, such as waste fuel, oil, petroleum, naphtha, etc. - Lubricating, hydraulic oils, and machine oils. - Industrial halogenated solvents such as 1,1,1-trichloroethane, tetrachloroethylene, freon, and trichloroethane. - Photographic and x-ray related wastes. - Paint and lacquer thinners and paint wastes. - Other hazardous and non-hazardous halogenated and non-halogenated wastes.
+- 1. Spent hydrocarbon distillates, such as waste fuel, oil, petroleum, naphtha, etc. - 2.
+Lubricating, hydraulic oils, and machine oils. - 3.
+Industrial halogenated solvents such as 1,1,1-trichloroethane, tetrachloroethylene, freon, and trichloroethane. - 4.
+Photographic and x-ray related wastes.